interledger/interledger-website/src/_stories/announcing-a-new-call-for-proposals-for-ilp-based-financial-services.md

 ---
-title: Announcing a New Call for Proposals for ILP-Based Financial Services
+name: Announcing a New Call for Proposals for ILP-Based Financial Services
 layout: news
 date: 2022-05-03 12:00:00
 featured_image: /uploads/11.jpg